Bare Root Tree Basics

 Here at Peaceful Valley, we are in the throes of bare-root sales.
 However, the terms and restrictions for what can and cannot be planted can be confusing, especially for the first time grower.

 The first thing to consider is your growing zone.
 This is a general description of how warm or cold your temperatures get year round.
 Where people tend to get confused, even experienced growers, is that in the US, there are two different forms of zone charting: The USDA and Sunset Magazine, possibly more.
 For simplicity, Peaceful Valley employs the USDA chart exclusively.

 How, then, can you find, with any certainty, what USDA zone are you in?
-You can find zone maps in many locations, but even those cannot be as specific as you need.
+Use our handy USDA Zone Calculator!
+You can also find zone maps in many locations, but even those cannot be as specific as you need.
 Fortunately, the good folks at the National Gardening Association have put together a searchable zone chart!
 Simply go here, and enter your zip code.
 You will get not only your USDA zone, but links to articles pertaining to growing conditions in YOUR area!

 Another question many people have is “How many chill hours do I have?
 What is a chill hour, anyway?”
 According to Dave Wilson (the company that has supplied the majority of our bare-root trees for nearly a decade, and services many other nurseries around the nation) a chill hour is defined as one hour under 45 degrees Fahrenheit.
 However, its not always that simple.
 For every hour over 60 degrees, you have to subtract one hour.
 There are other, more specific rules (search for Utah Model Chill), but this is a good general guide.